-The GLBRA STEM Networks at Delta and at Mid have now been operating for two years.
-The Colleges and the Network leaders have worked diligently on behalf of GLBRA to nurture these new entities.
+The GLBRA STEM Network has now been operating for two years.
+The Network leaders have worked diligently on behalf of GLBRA to nurture these new entities.
 As a result, relationships between Network members have been strengthened and activities have been focused on responding to the GLBRA challenges identified above.

 In addition, two significant work products have been produced: